MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 In the set up process, Teams Toolkit prepares the following registrations and configurations:

- 1. Registers and configures Azure AD application: Teams Toolkit registers and configures your Azure AD application.
+ 1. [Registers and configures Azure AD application](#registers-and-configures-azure-ad-application): Teams Toolkit registers and configures your Azure AD application.
- 1. Register and configure bot: Teams Toolkit registers and configures your bot.
+ 1. [Registers and configures bot](#registers-and-configures-bot): Teams Toolkit registers and configures your bot.
- 1. Register and configure Teams app: Teams Toolkit registers and configures your Teams app.
+ 1. [Registers and configures Teams app](#registers-and-configures-teams-app): Teams Toolkit registers and configures your Teams app.

-### Registers and configures Azure AD application
+#### Registers and configures Azure AD application

 1. Registers an Azure AD application.